Esh Shaheinab: Early Khartoum

-Neolithic
+Khartoum Neolithic

 The Neolithic pottery from Esh Shaheinab is the most notable collection from the site as it is the most discussed and most abundant.
 During this time, pastoralism had begun to become more frequent in Africa and could have had effects on hunter-fisher-gatherer communities in eastern Africa, like Esh Shaheinab.

 Neolithic pottery in Esh Shaheinab was made from more homogeneous clays with high rates of quartz.
 It had mostly fine clay texture as well, distinguishing it from Early Khartoum examples.

 Tempering occurred with organic materials, like that of Early Khartoum, except they tended to be tubular fibers (likely dung).

 The Neolithic pottery from Esh Shaheinab tended to be thinner, around 5mm, and came in a greater variety of shapes.
 Despite this, they use the same coiling technique as Early Khartoum examples.
 The most distinct feature of Neolithic (and late Neolithic) is burnishing.
 Burnishing was done to all Neolithic pots with the most frequent being red burnishing on the outside, with the next most frequent being black burnishing.
 Some of the pots also displayed black tops.
 Another particular feature of Neolithic and later traditions is the reduced frequency of decoration.
 Where all Early Khartoum pottery was decorated over the whole surface, it is not uncommon to see undecorated pottery from the Neolithic.
 Some only contains decorations around the rim.
 The decorations that are exemplified in this tradition are highly varied, comprising packed vees and dots, paired lines, and dotted-wavy lines.
 Like the decorations, the techniques are also highly varied.
 Rocker stamping is implemented as well as a tool with unevenly serrated edges, and pivoting stamping.